emirmx/docs/content/en/docs/deployment/mx-azure/mx-azure-quickstart.md

 8. After the preflight check completes, click **Next**.

-Select the service tier, Free is the default but any can be chosen, higher tier=higher cost

-Click Initialize, in about 15 minutes the resources are provided

-Creates a resource group in the managed app

-Advanced Options

-Namespace and cluster automatically created in private cloud portal and you can create environments as usual

-you can't delete the cluster, only from the azure portal

-Clyde to share doc about limitations
+9. Select the **AKS Service Tier**.

+    You can choose any tier that suits your requirements.
+Higher tiers will incur higher costs.

+10. Click **Initialize**.

+    The initialization process takes ca. 15 minutes.
+It creates a resource group in the managed app.
+It also automatically adds a namespace and cluster in Private Cloud portal, which you can use to create environments.
+For more information, see [Deploying a Mendix App to a Private Cloud Cluster](/developerportal/deploy/private-cloud-deploy/).
+The cluster cannot be deleted from the Private Cloud portal.
+If you want to remove it, you must delete it in the Microsoft Azure portal.